Sustainability in the event industry is more than a trend. It is becoming an industry standard.

 These examples of why Grand Rapids has earned its status as a city focused on sustainability have only scratched the surface.

-Members of the community also get involved in environmentally-friendly activities and volunteer efforts.
-Whether it’s supporting parks, the Grand River, nature centers, water quality, or tree planting, it isn’t hard to find an organization to work with.
+Members of the community also get involved in environmentally friendly activities and volunteer efforts.
+Whether it’s supporting parks, the Grand River, nature centers, water quality, or tree planting, it’s easy to find an outlet that matches your talents and interests.

-Do you have more questions?
-The Convention Services Team can work with you to help find several ways to make your meeting more sustainable.
+Is sustainability a priority for you and your attendees?
+Our Convention Services Team can work with you to make your meeting more sustainable.